 The history of Jólabókaflóðið dates back to World War II when paper was one of the few affordable commodities.
 Due to trade restrictions at that time, imported goods were limited, but paper remained accessible.
 As a result, books became popular gifts during Christmas as they were both practical and affordable.

 Since then, Icelanders have embraced this tradition with great enthusiasm every year.
 The Yule Book Flood typically begins in November when publishers release an avalanche of new titles just in time for Christmas shopping.
 Bookstores across the country are filled with stacks upon stacks of beautifully wrapped books awaiting eager readers.
 On Christmas Eve, families exchange books as presents and spend their evening reading together by the cozy glow of candles or fireplaces.
 This peaceful atmosphere encourages everyone to set aside electronic devices and immerse themselves in captivating stories.
+See my list of online bookish stores for items to add to your bookish collection.

 One key aspect that makes Jólabókaflóðið even more special is the tradition of jólabökur-afmæli (book catalogs).
 These catalogs are distributed nationwide before Christmas and showcase an array of new publications from various genres.
 People eagerly flip through these catalogs like treasure maps, marking down their desired titles before heading out to the bookstores to shop.